National Apology Day (13 February)

 National Reconciliation week is an annual celebration enabling all Australians to come together in the spirit of mutual respect.
 It is bookmarked by the important anniversaries of the 1967 Referendum and Mabo Day.

-Each year, Council hosts National Reconciliation Week events such as the Standing Together: The Art of Reconciliation Project, which saw 11 community artworks created.
+Examples of projects from previous years include the Standing Together: The Art of Reconciliation Project, which saw 11 community artworks created.

-Find more information on the Reconciliation website.
+Find more NRW information on the Reconciliation Australia website.

 NAIDOC Week (generally first week of July)